 Compared to Cardinal Bergoglio as you knew him before the election, what strikes you most about Pope Francis?

 Brunelli: I am quite struck by his strength, the quiet determination, the joyous obstinacy with which he carries out his decisions, from his decision to live at Santa Marta, and his refusal to be managed by a court, to his actions that are shaking up the Italian Bishops’ Conference.
 I perceive him as stronger and more serene.
 He doesn’t allow himself to feel the stress of the enormous task of reforming the Church, or the weight of resistance.
 It is evident that he finds his rest in God, that he feels he is doing what God has called him to do, and thus he continues along his path, taking upon himself a great burden but never losing his serenity.
-Beside this, I am fascinated by what I see reflected in the faithful when I am reporting at St. Peter’s: wonder, deeply felt emotion, gratitude.
+Besides this, I am fascinated by what I see reflected in the faithful when I am reporting at St. Peter’s: wonder, deeply felt emotion, gratitude.
 It reminds me of the disciples 2,000 years ago in Palestine, who participated with astonishment and strong emotion in Jesus’ preaching and actions.
 Because true reform means returning to those origins.
 And this is not something that can be planned while sitting around a table, which is what Benedict XVI also taught: it is the grace that God grants in certain times and to certain people, to make it easier for everyone to seek the Good, the True, the Beautiful.

 A certain resistance has been emerging, both close to the Pope and in other areas of the Church.
 Do you observe this?
 And what impact has it had?